burton999dev/CalcNoteHelp/documents/en/index.md

-control vibration|Required to vibrate the device. view network connections|Required to show the AD on the top of screen. full network access|Required to show the AD on the top of screen. prevent phone from sleeping|CalcNote doesn't need this permission but the firebase library that is used by CalcNote requires it. receive data from Internet|CalcNote doesn't need this permission but the firebase library that is used by CalcNote requires it.
+control vibration|Required to vibrate the device. view network connections|Required to show the AD on the top of screen. full network access|Required to show the AD on the top of screen.

 ### Permissions for Pro edition
 |Permission|Purpose Of Use|